 It may not have been long since the launch of the Galaxy Note 20 and Galaxy Note 20 Ultra, but we've already seen some massive leaks.
 There may even be a few surprises that people have been pestering Samsung for for a while.

 - Samsung Galaxy S20 Ultra vs Galaxy S20 Plus

-Based on the rumors, it looks like Samsung should deliver a flatter design, faster performance and a more sophisticated camera system.
-But there are plenty of other areas for improvement, judging from our Galaxy S20 review, Galaxy S20 Plus review and Galaxy S20 Ultra review.
+Judging from everything we've seen, the Samsung Galaxy S21 should have faster performance, a more sophisticated camera system, and a flatter overall design.
+Of course there are plenty of other things that could be improved, judging from how we got on with our Galaxy S20 review, Galaxy S20 Plus review and Galaxy S20 Ultra review.

 Samsung Galaxy S21 release date

 The Samsung Galaxy S20 series was launched this year at a Samsung Unpacked event February 11 and the phones went on sale March 6.
 Pre-orders started Feb 21.
 If Samsung had followed a similar schedule for its next phones, the Galaxy S21 release date would be March 5, which would be the first Friday in the month.
 But it seems those plans are out of the window at this point.